-MODE I: BA (HONOURS) SINGLE SUBJECT
+Mode I: BA (Honours) Single Subject

-N.B.: From the 2000/2001 session a specified number of places are available through the denominated entry CAO First Year application system as follows: Economics (20); History (12); Philosophy (5); Psychology (35).
+N.B.: A specified number of places are available through the denominated entry CAO First Year application system as follows: Economics (20); History (12); Philosophy (5); Psychology (35).
 A number of places in these subjects, as indicated on the following pages, are also available on the results of the First Arts examination for students who have entered through DN012 (omnibus entry).